Door: History

 The earliest recorded doors appear in the paintings of Egyptian tombs, which show them as single or double doors, each of a single piece of wood.
-People may have believed these were doors to the afterlife, and some include designs of the afterlife.
+Tombs often included false doors, thought to be doors to the afterlife.
 In Egypt, where the climate is intensely dry, doors were not framed against warping, but in other countries required framed doors—which, according to Vitruvius (iv.
 6.) was done with stiles (sea/si) and rails (see: Frame and panel), the enclosed panels filled with tympana set in grooves in the stiles and rails.
 The stiles were the vertical boards, one of which, tenoned or hinged, is known as the hanging stile, the other as the middle or meeting stile.
 The horizontal cross pieces are the top rail, bottom rail, and middle or intermediate rails.

 The most ancient doors were made of timber, such as those referred to in the Biblical depiction of King Solomon's temple being in olive wood (I Kings vi.
 31–35), which were carved and overlaid with gold.
 The doors that Homer mentions appear to have been cased in silver or brass.
 Besides olive wood, elm, cedar, oak and cypress were used.
 Two doors over 5,000 years old have been found by archaeologists near Zürich, Switzerland.